cds-snc/pulse/README.md

 ## Development Setup

 For development purposes it is recommended that you install [mongodb](https://www.mongodb.com/) and run the database locally.

 This dashboard is a [Flask](http://flask.pocoo.org/) app written for **Python 3.5 and up**.
 We recommend [pyenv](https://github.com/yyuu/pyenv) for easy Python version management.

-To setup local python dependencies from the root of the repository you can run `make setup`.
+To setup local python dependencies you can run `make setup` from the root of the repository.
 We recommend that this is done from within a virtual environment

 ### Pulse website